About Nicholas Ivins

 However, I am available for cover illustrations or concept art, so please don’t hesitate to contact me if you have a more short-term project along these lines.

 Boring stuff, lol.
 I’ve never done a landscape or a still life outside of school.
 Basically, any traditional artistic exercise puts me to sleep, with the exception of life drawing (people).

 How much do you charge for ________?

 It depends on the project type and budget.
-You can see some base prices for certain things on my Services page.
 Each project is handled on a case-by-case basis.
-Feel free to contact me with any questions.
+Check out my Services page and feel free to contact me with any questions.